scumjr/headless-fde/README.md

 # Optional tips for the paranoids

-During the install, one can connect to the server within another SSH session to get a shell (just select the "Start shell" option) and display the fingerprints of the SSH host keys generated during the installation of the Dropbear and openssh-server packages:
+During the installation, one can connect to the server within another SSH session to get a shell (just select the "Start shell" option) and display the fingerprints of the SSH host keys generated during the installation of the Dropbear and openssh-server packages:

     $ ssh -o UserKnownHostsFile=/dev/null -i ./conf/id_rsa installer@172.16.111.13
     ...